Large-scale peculiar velocities in the universe: Linear peculiar velocities

 \subsubsection{The quasi-Newtonian setup}

-The quasi-Newtonian approach is used to obtain Newtonian-like equations and solutions, by adopting a reference frame with zero linear vorticity and shear (i.e.~$\omega_{ab}=0=\sigma_{ab}$ by default).
+The quasi-Newtonian approach is used to obtain Newtonian-like equations and solutions, by adopting a reference frame with zero linear vorticity and shear (i.e.~$\omega_{ab}=0=\sigma_{ab}$ at the linear level by default).
 This, however, imposes strict restrictions on the spacetime and compromises its relativistic nature.
-For instance, in the quasi-Newtonian models, the gravitational waves are switched off as well.
-Perturbed relativistic spacetimes without these features are rather unnatural.
-One should therefore be wary before adopting the quasi-Newtonian approximation in relativistic cosmological studies (see \S~6.8.2 in~\cite{2012reco.book.....E} for related discussion and ``warning'' comments).
+For instance, in the quasi-Newtonian models, the magnetic component of the Weyl field also vanishes, which in turn means that gravitational waves are switched off as well.
+Perturbed relativistic spacetimes without these features are rather unnatural and the problematic nature of the quasi-Newtonian approach has been noted in~\cite{2012reco.book.....E} (see \S~6.8.2 there for related discussion and ``warning'' comments).
+One should therefore be wary before adopting the quasi-Newtonian approximation in relativistic cosmological studies.

-The downside of employing the quasi-Newtonian approach to study cosmological peculiar velocities stems form the fact that the (purely relativistic) gravitational input of the \textit{peculiar flux} (see \S~\ref{ssLRBFs} earlier) is not accounted for.
-The direct consequence of this is that the driving force of the linear peculiar-velocity field, namely the 4-acceleration, is given by the gradient of an ad hoc (Newtonian-like) scalar potential, the evolution of which follows from an ansatz.
-Although this may simplify the calculations, it compromises the relativistic nature of the treatment and blurs the physics.
-As a result, the quasi-Newtonian analysis (inadvertently) reduces to Newtonian (see \S~\ref{ssNA} previously and \S~\ref{ssRA} below).
-Nevertheless, as will show in \S~\ref{ssRA}, there is no need for any of the aforementioned severe mathematical constraints when studying linear peculiar motions relativistically, which makes the related quasi-Newtonian studies an interesting mathematical exercise but without any physical input.
+When it comes to the study of linear peculiar velocities, the downside of using the quasi-Newtonian approach is not the absence of gravitational waves, but the fact that the (purely relativistic) gravitational input of the \textit{peculiar flux} (see \S~\ref{ssLRBFs} earlier) is not accounted for.
+This is an additional side-effect of the zero vorticiy and shear constraints.
+The direct consequence is that the driving force of the linear peculiar-velocity field, namely the 4-acceleration, is given by the gradient of an ad hoc (Newtonian-like) scalar potential.
+Moreover, the potential has no expression to describe it and its evolution follows from an ansatz that is not uniquely determined.
+All this may simplify the calculations, but at the same time it seriously compromises the relativistic nature of the treatment and blurs the physics.
+As a result, the quasi-Newtonian analysis (inadvertently) reduces to Newtonian, which means that it cannot explain the fast and deep bulk peculiar flows reported in recent surveys, like those of~\cite{2023MNRAS.524.1885W,2023MNRAS.526.3051W} for example.
+In contrast, as will show in \S~\ref{ssRA} below, the relativistic analysis provides theoretical support to the aforementioned bulk flows, without imposing any constraints upon the perturbed spacetime.
+Al this makes the related quasi-Newtonian studies an interesting mathematical exercise but without any physical input.